ilufang/MCSynth/readme.md

 5. Look around and look for a single command block.
 It should be located within 6 blocks in positive Z direction.
 6. Copy&Paste soundfont code into it and activate in the same way as Step2.
 Find more about soundfonts in the [Soundfonts](#SoundFonts) section
 7. If you need multiple soundfonts, continue installation.
 You can always find a commandblock placed for you in the Z+ direction.

+## Pre-settings

+This mod only works in **SINGLEPLAYER** with **CHEAT COMMANDS ENABLED**.
+Always start a new world as it can overwrite structures.
+After the machine is assembled, several settings will be changed:

+* Difficulty is set to peaceful
+* Mobs will not spawn
+* Entities around you will be removed automatically
+* Fire will not expand
+* Killed entities will not drop
+* Commandblock messages and command feedbacks will not be shown

+## Building

+### Beginning

+1. Before starting, fly towards positive Z or negative Z for at lease 20 blocks.
+Any structure may be destroyed in the X direction so make sure the track won't overlap the commandblocks.
+2. Look at your inventory, you should have been given a Chiken Spawn Egg with name START.
+You can begin building by placing it and a track will be built starting from the designated position.
+3. If you cannot find the egg, just grab one from your creative inventory and name it "START" (case-sensitive) with an anvil.
+Do **NOT** `/summon` as the coordinates will be inaccurate.
+4. Before placing, find a block that has is in the middle of the chunk.
+In debug screen (F3) find "Chunk: X1 Y1 Z1 in X2 Y2 Z2", the block should have Z1=7or8 and 2<Y1<10.
+(X1, X2, Y2, Z2 does not matter)
+5. Place the egg!

+### Working

+Just follow the guide in your chat message.
+The position of the snowman indicates where the next block will be placed.
+Click on the roll to move the snowman.
+The piano notes screen will be brought up at the same time.
+The snowman will be moved automatically forward after a note is placed.
+Click Next/Previous to quickly move between areas(bars), make sure to use Next to allocate new areas.
+Do not stick on the piano notes screen as new areas will NOT be initialized in this way.
+If you set your notelength, more than one block will be placed, wait for the snowman to stop before performing any operation.
+If you do not use a custom generated soundfont, do *NOT* set notelength to more than 1(1/32 note)